liferay/liferay-docs/devGuide/en/chapters/07-using-liferay-frameworks.markdown

 create a file with the same name of a file that you've trashed.
 Although the file is in the Recycle Bin, it's still present in its original location, but with its status changed and visibility turned off.
-The resolution framework avoids these types of conflicts.
+The resolution framework avoids these two files conflicting.
 We'll talk more about the resolution framework in the *Resolving Conflicts* section.

 Your trash entries can now be restored from the Recycle Bin!
 Next, let's configure the *Undo* button.